Clover Health Investments Corp. (CLOV) is ready for next Episode as it posted an annual sales of 1,472 M

 Clover Health Investments Corp.
 (NASDAQ: CLOV) Trading Performance Indicators

-Clover Health Investments Corp.
-(CLOV) is currently performing well based on its current performance indicators.
-A quick ratio of 1.20 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.31.
+Check out the current performance indicators for Clover Health Investments Corp.
+(CLOV).
+In the past quarter, the stock posted a quick ratio of 1.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.29.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.91, a number that is poised to hit -0.24 in the next quarter and is forecasted to reach -0.70 in one year’s time.